Antoshidza/Entities-ComponentType-drawer/README.md

 This package lets you easy authorize ComponentType from inspector.

 Since ComponentType isn't serializable struct there is no possible to use custom property drawer.
 But ComponentType is just 2 simple fields: int TypeIndex and enum AccessMode.
 To be able to serialize this data package uses ComponentTypeContainer which is just struct holding int TypeIndex and can be implicetelly converted to ComponentType.
-So speaking truth package provides property drawer for ComponentTypContainer.
+So frankly speaking package provides property drawer for ComponentTypContainer.

 By default you can select any type which implements any of these interfaces
 * `IComponentData`